Linear map-making with LuSEE-Night: Results

 We applied the Wiener filter map-making algorithm described in Section \ref{sec:wiener} to simulated \LN data.
 In this work, we reconstruct the sky map for each frequency channel independently.
 Treating frequencies separately ensures the data vector for each reconstruction is sufficiently small to allow for direct numerical implementation of the filter.
 The reconstruction was performed in spherical harmonic space, estimating the coefficients $a_{\ell m}$ up to a maximum multipole $\ell_{\rm max} = 47$.
 This choice corresponds to an angular resolution limit of approximately $180^\circ / \ell_{\rm max} \approx 3.8^\circ$.

 The signal prior covariance matrix $\mS$ was assumed diagonal in harmonic space, with $\mS_{\ell m, \ell' m'} = C_\ell^{\rm prior} \delta_{\ell \ell'} \delta_{m m'}$.
-We used the auto-correlation of each frequency band of the ULSA models calculated at each separate frequency.
+We used the angular power spectrum of the ULSA sky model as the prior power spectrum $C_\ell^{\rm prior}$.
+We clarify that this power spectrum is computed directly from the full ULSA sky model without subtracting its mean, resulting in a non-zero power at $\ell=0$, i.e., $C_0 \neq 0$.
+This $C_0$ is then used as the variance for the Gaussian prior on the $a_{00}$ mode, which, like all $a_{\ell m}$ priors, is centered at zero.
+This approach allows the Wiener filter to robustly reconstruct the sky mean when the variance $C_0$ is sufficiently large.
 The specific characteristics of S have a minor impact in the signal-dominated regime.
 We employed the formulation in Eq.~\eqref{eq:w1} for the Wiener filter calculation, as the number of map parameters ($N_{\rm modes} \sim \ell_{\rm max}^2$) was smaller than the number of data points ($N_{\rm data}$), making the inversion in map space computationally cheaper.
 We present a series of comparisons exploring variations from our fiducial setup.
 These variations include the consideration of data from different lunar cycles with varying antenna rotations, different noise levels, and the impact of beam gain fluctuations.

 Figure~\ref{fig:datavector} shows a segment of the simulated visibility data vector $\vd$ for the 25-MHz channel.
 The $x$-axis of this figure represents the data vector $\vd$ itself, which is constructed as a flattened array of time series measurements.
 Specifically, $\vd$ comprises 16 distinct time series, corresponding to the 16 independent real-valued components derived from the antenna correlation products (4 auto-correlations $V_{ii}$, and the real and imaginary parts of the 6 unique cross-correlations $V_{ij}$ with $i<j$).
 These 16 time series, each spanning the full observation period, are concatenated sequentially to form $\vd$.
 Thus, contiguous segments along the $x$-axis in Figure~\ref{fig:datavector} represent the complete time evolution of individual correlation components, ordered according to the sequence of antenna pairs detailed in the figure caption (e.g., all time samples for $V_{11}$ are followed by all time samples for $\mathrm{Re}(V_{12})$, then $\mathrm{Im}(V_{12})$, and so on).
 The data vectors for other frequencies possess qualitatively similar structures.
 The observed complexity in $\vd$ arises from the combination of the sky signal and the modulation imposed by the instrument's broad antenna beams.